-Exit Poll 2018 Telangana results: TRS expected to win clear majority, may grab 66 seats
+Exit Poll 2018 Telangana results: Republic TV predicts TRS to win 48-60 seats

 The Times Now - CNX survey was conducted at 400 polling stations of the state, and around 4,800 men and women from Section A and Section B households were questioned for the poll.
 The margin of error for the results is 2.5 percent.

-The voter turn out in Telangana was 56.17 per cent as of 3 pm.
+The voter turn out in Telangana was 56.17 per cnt as of 3 pm.
 They were the last of the five states to go to the polls.

 In 2016, the Telangana Rashtra Samiti had won 63 seats, Congress had won 21, TDP 15, BJP five and Others 15 in the 119-seat Assembly.